MoombaDS/1DV608-Project/Use_Cases.md

 ## Alternate Scenarios

 4a.
 Information could not be validated.
-i.
-System presents an error message. ii.
-Step 2 in main scenario.
+* System presents an error message.
+* Step 2 in main scenario.
 6a.
 Information could not be validated.
-i.
-System presents an error message. ii.
-Step 4 in main scenario.
+* System presents an error message.
+* Step 4 in main scenario.

 # UC3 View quiz list